snowyboarder/vacations/README.md

-Here be my raid notes
+Here be my vacation notes